jacobalrodriguez/jacobalrodriguez.github.io/_pages/about.md

   image: "/images/mainheader.jpg"
 ---

-I'm a junior data analyst in the greater southern California area.
-Over the course of my academic and professional career, I have obtained a wide range of skills that allows me to be versatile in any data related profession.
-These skills include data pre-processing, data manipulation, data visualization, and data modeling.

-My undergraduate degree is a B.S. in Economics with a concentration in Supply Chain Management.
-I hope to enroll in a masters program in the near future and obtain an M.S. in Applied Analytics or Business Analytics.
+Hi!
+Thank you for viewing my data analytics/data science portfolio.
+My name is Jacob Rodriguez, I am an aspiring data analyst/data scientist with a deep passion for all things data.
+My professional and educational careers have led me to experience many data-related professions, exposing me to data analysis, data visualization, process automation, ETL methods, database management, and so much more at such an early stage in my career.

+I am currently obtaining my M.S. in Analytics from the Georgia Institute of Technology, with hopes of one day earning my Ph.D. in Economics.
+There are many incomplete projects that I hope to soon post on this portfolio, but the main goal of tihis is to promote analytical thinking and hopefully provide some useful methods and ideas for other analysts who are interested.